 More fabulous artists show and sell their items intermittently: Molly Duff, Stacey Kitakis, Jo Bartruff (JC Norris), Care Connet, Deborah Pogel, Susan Bomzer, Judy Bales, John Schirmer, and Kesryth Urban.

-A colorful April exhibit entitled Animals will feature Trina Neal’s paintings created with inks, spray paint, and Café Paradiso’s espresso on canvas.
-(Trina’s famous little dog, Shadow, may or may not be exhibiting as well.)
-The gallery will be open during Fairfield First Fridays on April 5 from 6:30–9:30 p.m.
+Running throught May, a colorful exhibit entitled Animals features Trina Neal’s paintings created with inks, spray paint, and Café Paradiso’s espresso on canvas.
+The gallery will be open during Fairfield First Fridays on May 3 from 6:30–9:30 p.m.

 Art for All